Skip to content

 Answer: DNA fingerprinting.
 Jeffreys was studying gene variation in families when he realized every individual’s DNA profile was unique.
 He wasn’t looking for a forensic tool.
 He stumbled into one.

-The word “accidentally” is what catches people.
-DNA fingerprinting feels like it must have been the result of a massive government research program.
-It wasn’t.
+It’s the word “accidentally” that catches people.
+DNA fingerprinting feels like it had to come from some huge government program.
+It didn’t.
 One scientist, one eureka moment, one Monday morning in a Leicester lab.
 Within three years, DNA evidence was being used in courtrooms worldwide.

 28. Sony’s Walkman helped which audio format outsell vinyl records for the first time ever in 1983?
 (Easy)